knetikmedia/knetikcloud-java-client/docs/UsersApi.md

 UsersApi apiInstance = new UsersApi();
 Integer id = 56; // Integer | The id of the user
-String password = "password_example"; // String | The new plain text password
+StringWrapper password = new StringWrapper(); // StringWrapper | The new plain text password try {
-try {
     apiInstance.setPassword(id, password);
 } catch (ApiException e) {